 Epiphone ES-335 Dot Studio

 Epiphone Sheraton II

 Gypsy Jazz Guitars

-Gypsy jazz is a style with a very specific sound that requires a Selmer-style guitar.
+Gypsy jazz is a style with a very specific sound that requires a Selmer-style acoustic guitar.
 Gypsy jazz guitars sound loud, a bit nasal, and are hard to play because of the high action of the guitar.

 If you are drawn to the music of Django Reinhardt and want to dig deeper into that style, a Selmer-type guitar such as the one below is what you need.
 Outside of the gypsy genre though, this guitar has limited use.

 Gitane DG-300 John Jorgenson Signature Selmer Style Guitar

 The Gitane John Jorgenson Signature model is the company’s attempt to bring back the same quality Selmer style guitar that Django used at a moderate price.
 The guitar looks and sounds fairly authentic and any gypsy style player would enjoy this guitar.